Ethnic Studies

 Andrew Bernstein.
 Professor of history.
 Japanese History.
 PhD 1999, MPhil 1996, MA 1994 Columbia University.
 BA 1990 Amherst College.

 Maryann Bylander.
-Associate professor of sociology.
+Professor of sociology.
 Development and globalization, migration, rural livelihoods, microfinance/credit, environment, gender, qualitative and quantitative research methods.
 PhD 2012, MA 2006 University of Texas at Austin.
 BA 2003 Rice University.

 Kim Cameron-Dominguez.
-Assistant professor of anthropology.
+Associate professor of anthropology.
 Race/ethnicity, gender, affect theory, work and mobilities, urban/place-centered ethnography, discourse theory, U.S. and Latin America, Black diasporic populations.
 PhD 2018, MA 2006 University of California at Santa Cruz.
 BA 2004 Mount Holyoke College.

 David A. Campion.
-Dr. Robert B. Pamplin Jr. associate professor of history.
+Associate professor of history.
 British and South Asian History.
 PhD 2002, MA 1997 University of Virginia.
 BA 1991 Georgetown University.

 Rachel Cole.
 Associate professor of English.
 19th-Century American literature.
 PhD 2005, MA 2000 Johns Hopkins University.
 BA 1994 Williams College.

 Nancy O. Gallman.
-Assistant professor of history, pre-law advisor.
+Assistant professor of history.
 16th-19th Century North America, Spanish Borderlands, Legal Pluralism, Early Native and African American History, Comparative History of Empire.
 PhD 2017, MA 2012 University of California at Davis.
 JD 1994 New York University School of Law.
 BA 1989 Yale College.

 Maureen Healy.
 Associate professor of history.
 European History, Women's and Gender History, War and Genocide.
 PhD 2000, MA 1994 University of Chicago.
 BA 1990 Tufts University.

 Reiko Hillyer.
-Associate professor of history and department chair, director of the ethnic studies program.
+Professor of history.
 U.S. South, African American History, History of the Built Environment.
 PhD 2006, MPhil 2001, MA 1999 Columbia University.
 BA 1991 Yale University.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.

 Oren Kosansky.
-Associate professor of anthropology, director of the Middle East and North African studies program.
+Professor of anthropology.
 Political economy of religious experience, postcolonial nationalism and diaspora, textual culture, Morocco.
 PhD 2003, MA 1994 University of Michigan.
 MAT 1990 Binghamton University.
 BA 1988 Brown University.

 Diana J. Leonard.
-Associate professor of psychology and department chair.
+Professor of psychology.
 Identity, social judgments, and categorization.
 PhD 2012 University of California at Santa Barbara.
 BA 2004 Northwestern University.

 Kaley Mason.
 Associate professor of music.
 Music of South Asia, Francophone Popular Music, Creative Economies, Social Movements.
 PhD 2006 University of Alberta.
 BMus 1999 Queen's University at Kingston.